ColleyLi/BehaviourPlanning/README.md

 ### Apollo modules documentation
 Documentation of Apollo `map`, `routing` and `planning` modules in the `BehaviourPlanning/docs` folder

-### Visualisations
+### Behaviour Tree Planner documentation

-Visualization tools for map, Routing Response, ADC Trajectory are in the `BehaviourPlanning/apollo/my_scripts/visualization` folder
+Documentation of the proposed behaviour tree planner in the `BehaviourPlanning/docs/behaviour_planning/README.md`

 ## Installation